Spanish Language Homestay Immersion Programs in Santiago de Cuba

 Santiago de Cuba was established in 1515 and was Cuba's most important Spanish settlement until Havana gained prominence in the mid-sixteenth century

-New rules allow Americans to travel independently to Cuba on what they call “people-to-people” trips.
+New rules allow Americans to travel independently to Cuba on what they call “Support for the Cuban People” trips.

 US Citizens: The latest on Travel to Cuba